elixir-europe/rdmkit/pages/contribute/page_metadata.md

 The main tools are described in the main tools and resources table.
 How to add a tool or resource can be read [here](tool_resource_update).
 Using the page metadata attributes to describe tools is only used in national resource pages.
 We support two types:

-* `ref_to_main_resources`: Refer to entries of the "main_tool_and_resource_table" if institutions, organizations and projects from the country contribute to the development of international tools and resources.
+* `ref_to_main_resources`: Refer to entries of the "main_tool_and_resource_table" if institutions, organisations and projects from the country contribute to the development of international tools and resources.
 List the name of the tool you refer to in the main tools table.

   ```yml
   ref_to_main_resources: